collective/Products.Poi/Products/Poi/README.txt

 Upgrading
 ---------

-Re-install Poi from the Add/Remove Products control panel or portal_quickinstaller in the ZMI.
+Re-install Poi from the Add/Remove Products control panel or the portal_quickinstaller in the ZMI.

 Poi 1.2 gets rid of old Archetypes based PoiResponses and introduces